alexjoly13/technical-test-front/README.md

 ![Blissim card component](/public/static/images/card-component.png "Blisism card component") You can choose similar fonts and the image is available in the public folder.
 You can positioned the component on the homepage instead of the "lorem" text.
 #### Keep in mind that most of the content on our site is customizable by teams and comes from a back office.
-It's not hardcoded.

 Here is the figma file: https://www.figma.com/file/vxaazm4D0eucRuMhBkWL6r/Composant-Card